Wael-Showair/Sudoku/Readme.md

 ### 1. Summary ###

 * The app targets only iOS (9.0+) platform for iPhone and iPad devices.
 All credits go to **Peter Norvig** for the derivation of the algorithm used to solve the Sudoku grids .
-You can find detailed information about his algorithm in [this link][1]
+You can find detailed information about his algorithm in [this link][1].Also you can find an overview about the software architecture of the app in the Keynote file [sudoku.key][2]

 ### 2. Technical Details ###